 Classification based on temperature of rolling

 Under this classification, rolling mills are classified according to the temperature of the metal to be rolled.
-Based on this classification rolling mills are basically of two types: (i) hot rolling mill (ii) cold rolling mill.
+Based on this classification rolling mills are basically of two types.
+They are namely (i) hot rolling mill (ii) cold rolling mill.

-- Hot rolling mills – In these mills, rolling is done above the recrystallization temperature of the metal.
+In the hot rolling mill, rolling is done above the recrystallization temperature of the metal.
 During rolling in these mills the grains, which deform during the process of rolling, recrystallize, maintain an equiaxed microstructure and prevent the metal from work hardening.
 In this type of rolling hot rolled metals have very little directionality in the mechanical properties and deformation induced residual stresses.

-- Cold rolling mills – In these mills, rolling is done below the recrystallization temperature of the metal.
-Rolling in this mill is normally done at the room temperature, increases the strength of the metal through strain hardening.
-It improves surface finish and the rolled metal and te metal has tighter tolerance when compared with hot rolling.
+In case of cold rolling mill, rolling is done below the recrystallization temperature of the metal.
+Rolling in this mill is normally done at the room temperature.
+Rolling increases the strength of the metal because of the strain hardening.
+It improves surface finish and the rolled metal and te metal has tighter tolerance when compared with the hot rolling.

-- Blooming, cogging and slabbing mills – These are the preparatory mills to roll blooms and slabs from ingots.
-With the wide spread acceptance of slab and bloom continuous castings these mills are no more required.
+- Blooming, cogging, and slabbing mills – These mills are the preparatory mills to roll blooms or slabs from ingots.
+With the wide spread acceptance of continuous castings of slabs and blooms, these mills are no more required.

 - Billet mills – These mills produce billets from the blooms.

-- Beam mills – These mills are used for the production of heavy beams and large channels.
+- Beam mills – These mills are used for the production of heavys beam and large channel sections from the blooms.

-- Rail mills – As the name suggest rails mills are used for rolling of rails from the blooms.
+- Rail mills – As the name suggest, rails mills are used for rolling of rail sections from the blooms.

-- Shape or structure mills – In these mills medium and smaller sizes of beams and channels and other structural shapes are rolled normally from billets.
+- Shape or structure mills – In these mills medium and smaller sizes of beam and channel sections and other structural shapes are rolled normally from billets.
 These rolling mills are also called section mills.

 - Merchant bar mills – These mills are for the rolling of merchant grades of bar products and reinforcement bars.
 Merchant bar products include rounds, flats, squares, angles, tees, channels, and beams etc.

-- SBQ mills – These mills are used for rolling special bar quality steel grade products.
+- Special bar quality mills – These mills are used for rolling special bar quality steel grade products.
 Special bar quality mill products include rounds, flats, squares, hexagons, and tubes.

 - Wire rod mills – These mills produces wire rods from billets.
-Usually these mills are provided with no twist rolling in the blocks and laying head to form rings for the controlled cooling of the rods on the cooling conveyor after rolling, The product of the wire rod mill is the wire rod in coil form.
+These mills are provided with no twist rolling in the blocks and laying head to form rings for the controlled cooling of the rods on the cooling conveyor after rolling, The product of the wire rod mill is the wire rod in coil form.

 - Plate mills – These are flat mills for the rolling of heavy plates.
 These mills normally include on-line heat treatment of the rolled plates.

-- Hot strip mill – These are also flat mills and rolls hot strips from slabs.
+- Hot strip mills – These are also flat mills and roll hot steel strips from slabs.
 Hot strips are produced in the form of coils.

 - Universal mills – These mills are for the production of various universal sections such as I beam, H or wide flanged beam and other universal shapes by a system of vertical and horizontal rolls.

 Classification based on rolling process

-- Reversing mills – In this type of mills the rolling direction changes after each pass.
+Reversing mills are those rolling mills in which the rolling direction changes after each pass.
 In these mills the rolls are stopped, reversed, and then brought back up to rolling speed after each pass.
-In these materials the material being rolled moves in to and fro directions.
+In these mills the material is being rolled moves in to and fro directions.

-- Continuous mills – In this type of mills the material to be rolled moves only in one direction and all the mill rolls rotates only in single direction.
-There are number of stands provided in the mill for giving total reduction to the material being rolled and for giving final shape to the rolled product.
+Continuous mills are those rolling mills in which the material to be rolled moves only in one direction and all the mill rolls rotates only in single direction.
+The required numbers of stands are provided in these rolling mills for giving total reduction to the material being rolled and for giving final shape to the rolled product.

-- Tandem mills – A tandem mill is a type of rolling mill where rolling is done in one pass.
+Tandem mills are the type of rolling mills where rolling is done in one pass (Fig 3).
 In a traditional rolling mill rolling is done in several passes, but in tandem mill there are several stands (equal to or more than 2 stands) and reductions take place successively.
-The number of stands ranges from 2 to 18.
-Tandem mills can be either of hot or cold rolling mill types.
+The number of stands can range from 2 to 18.
+Tandem mills can be either of hot rolling or cold rolling mill types.

 Classification based on roll configuration

 Rolling mills are designed with different types of roll configurations, and hence the rolling mills are also classified based on the roll configurations.
-The types of mills based on roll configurations are described below and are shown in Fig 3.
+The types of rolling mills based on roll configurations are described below and are shown in Fig 3.

-- Planetary mill – This mill consists of a pair of heavy back up rolls surrounded by a large number of planetary rolls.
+- Planetary mills – In planetary mills, there are a pair of heavy backup rolls surrounded by a large number of planetary rolls.
 Each planetary roll gives an almost constant reduction to the feed material as it sweeps out of a circular path between the backup roll and the feed material.
 As each pair of planetary rolls ceases to have contact with the work piece, another pair of rolls makes contact and repeat the reduction.
 This configuration is used for giving high reduction in a single pass.

 Specialized rolling mills